-The BEST Pasta e Fagioli Soup ever!
-Chock full of veggies, beans, sausage, fresh herbs, and noodles….it’s a full meal, all in one bowl!
+This Pasta e Fagioli Soup is the best soup ever!
+This one pot dish is full of veggies, beans, sausage, fresh herbs, and noodles.
+It’s a full meal, all in one bowl!

 Well….I’m crossing my fingers that we are nearing the end of soup season.
 It’s bittersweet, of course……I love soup just as much as the next gal…..but I think it’s safe to say we have all had enough cold weather to last us until next year!